tsnellgrove/dark_castle3/doc/to_do.md

 *** known dark castle tech issues ***
 - DONE: hedgehog description should change when distracted by food (ALREADY DONE)
-- INPROC: use case = burt leaves room before RH finishes eating => description update never triggered
+- DONE: use case = burt leaves room before RH finishes eating => description update never triggered
 	- PROB: hedgehog_done_eating_mach is in RH; never triggers if RH out of scope at timer end
 	- IDEA: need a universal_invis_<holder?> that is added to room.get_mach_lst() scope
 	- IDEA: tempted to make this a room... but want it to be universal across games...